Reconnect with Real

 The Context

-The whole engineered surface category was navigating a crisis: crystalline silica in quartz surfaces had become a health and safety issue in the manufacturing process.
 Icon was Caesarstone's solution: a significant product development that used the newest technologies to meet fast evolving industry standards.
 This industry backdrop, along with the authenticity macro trend, was our territory for the launch.

 The Challenge

-Caesarstone’s instinct was to lead with the origin story of their product: how their designers found inspiration in natural environments to create products that looked and felt as close to natural stone as possible.
 Although an important product feature, we advised against leading with this positioning for two key reasons.
 Firstly, in a competitive arena that includes genuine marble and granite, this positioning would be difficult to own.
-And secondly, in a sector where trust is being rebuilt, credibility could be damaged if customers feel claims lack authenticity in any way.
+And secondly, in a sector where trust is being rebuilt, credibility could be damaged if customers feel claims lack authenticity.

 The Strategy

 Our experience in luxury brands has established a principle we call head and heart: the understanding that emotional resonance often connects consumers to a brand before rational justification.

 Product features are head, why they matter to a consumer is heart.
 Rather than claiming Icon is an engineered surface that looks like real stone, we positioned it as the surface for real life: all the beauty of stone with the resilience for everyday living.
 We invited our audience to see themselves enjoying real-world, meaningful experiences at home: cooking or crafting with children, playing vinyl records, eating, drinking or simply being.
 Icon became the foundation for genuine moments of connection.

 The Concept

 Icon has a translucent quality that gives it visual depth and reflects light.
-We captured this quality in our messaging concept, which invites the audience to Look Deeper.
+We captured this quality in our messaging concept, which invites the audience to 'Look Deeper'.

-Nous developed three fully realized personas around individual lifestyles and built comprehensive mood boards so every creative decision had a human reality to be measured against.
+Nous developed three fully realised personas around individual lifestyles and built comprehensive mood boards so every creative decision had a human reality to be measured against.
 The concept was captured in a marketing playbook for internal use across the global marketing teams.
 It provided a messaging framework for the campaign, including key communication pillars, product proof points, tag lines and brand copy, with a fit and flex approach that allowed for market adaptation whilst always staying true to the core campaign message.

 The Work